 If your fence is along uneven terrain, you might need an integrated retaining wall.
 A retaining wall is used to keep soil back if there's a difference in height between yards, or other cases of uneven terrain.
-In this post, we'll go into more detail about what retaining walls are and the different options available.
+In this post, we'll go into more detail about what retaining walls are and the different options available for the fence on your property.

 The main purpose of a retaining wall is to keep soil back and maintain a difference in ground level.
 Fences can be built on top of a retaining wall, which is referred to as a fence with an integrated retaining wall.